-The Regulation (EC) 1346/20009 on insolvency proceedings applies in all member states (except Denmark) and establishes the principle that main insolvency proceedings may be opened in the member state where the debtor has its centre of main interests (COMI).
+The new Regulation (EC) No. 2015/848 of 20 May 2015 on insolvency proceedings became effective (most of its provisions) on 26 June 2017.
+It applies in all member states (except Denmark) and establishes the principle that main insolvency proceedings may be opened in the member state where the debtor has its centre of main interests (COMI).

 Since the financial crisis in 2008, very few large restructurings have been implemented through defensive or hostile safeguard proceedings.
 Most of them have been negotiated through amicable proceedings, which have progressively become the customary frame for negotiations between companies, the lenders and their shareholders.
 The introduction of pre-packaged proceedings contributes to the development of these proceedings by strengthening their efficiency through a cramdown of dissenting minority creditors in accelerated (financial) safeguard.

 The pre-pack sale, recently introduced, perfectly supplements the toolkit and improves largely the conditions of the sale of distressed businesses in terms of number of employees and proceeds obtained for the creditors.

 In recent years, conciliation proceedings have also been used in order to face various new kinds of issues, such as complex sales of business, tax issues or plant closure.
 In using these proceedings, companies find an efficient tool to provide them with legal certainty.
 These developments definitely contribute to the global decrease in the number of reorganisation and liquidation proceedings.